 thank you to our sponsors!

-MHC’s Write On! program is made possible thanks to the University of Saint Joseph, the generous funding from individual donations provided through The Hartford Foundation for Public Giving, and Uber.
+MHC’s Write On! program is made possible thanks to Liberty Bank, Flagg Road United Church of Christ Congregational, the generous funding from individual donations provided through The Hartford Foundation for Public Giving, and our friends at Sea Tea Improv.

 about mental health